10 Hardest College Majors

 9. Economics

-Nothing is black and white when it comes to economics, and students need to have the right mindset and affinity for math when studying this particularly difficult major.
-Whether you opt for macroeconomics, microeconomics, or another related field, you’re going to have to master complex concepts like supply and demand, diminishing returns, and more.
+Nothing is black and white when it comes to economics, and students need to have the right mindset and affinity for math when studying this particularly difficult subject.
+Whether you opt for macroeconomics, microeconomics, or another related field, you’re going to have to master complex concepts like supply and demand and diminishing returns.

-It’s important to note, too, that undergraduate economics is often considered much easier when compared to the advanced degree in graduate economics.
+It’s important to note, too – undergraduate economics is often considered much easier when compared to an advanced degree in graduate economics.

 10. Computer Science

 From IT to cybersecurity, computer science is one of the most popular majors at the moment.
 It’s also one of the most difficult.
 Students need to be prepared to learn about how hardware and software works.
-Depending on the area of focus, too, those pursuing this major may need to learn several coding languages, study design, and develop problem solving skills.
-Like many of the other difficult majors on this list, it’s also going to require a lot of work at home between studying, homework, and testing of your applications and work.
+Depending on the area of focus, you may also need to learn several coding languages, study design, and develop problem solving skills.
+Like many of the other difficult majors on this list, it’s going to require a lot of work between studying, homework, and application testing.

 Just because a major is difficult doesn’t mean it’s not for you.
 Understanding your strengths and weaknesses while also considering what challenges you and your passions will help you determine the best major for you, whether it’s hard or easy.